asd-noor/vivasoft-blogs/go-effective-concurrency/blog.md

 package of meat (probably rotten), inside a meat store where your delivery package may not be taken back or thrown away.

-Whatever happened to you, that's what has happened with the `greet()` function and the meat package is the garbage value or memory leak in technical terms.
+Whatever happened to you, that's what has happened with the `inform()` function and the meat package is the garbage value or memory leak in technical terms.

 ## Waitgroup